cu-mkp/research-teaching-companion/content/resources/activity-sheets/activitysheet_tips-for-instructors.md

     - What is our cleanup plan?

 ## Time
-- Hands-on teaching is so much more time-consuming than you can ever imagine
+- Hands-on teaching is much more time-consuming than discussion-based learning and challenges norms of most institution's course schedules.
 - Think about and plan minutely for the time you have in one class period
-- Be creative if possible with your institution's course schedule — a four-hour class period is ideal
+- Be creative if possible with your institution's course schedule — a four-hour class period is ideal for many of the activities provided here.
 - If possible, ask students or participants to review materials before the hands-on session (e.g., read over the historical recipe, look over representative art objects, read a related article, view a making video, come up with their own interpretation of the process, or look up key terms and materials)
-- Leave plenty of time for setup and cleanup — ideally, you should try to have your students help with both
+- Leave plenty of time for setup and cleanup — ideally, you should have your students help with both
 - Make time in class or in the lab/studio for student discussion about their experiences
 - Make time for summary discussion and formulating takeaways, which can take place at the following class meeting

-## Skill
+## Adaptation and Flexibility
-The Making and Knowing Project team members were almost never expert in the hands-on activities they included in courses.
-- Accustom yourself to not being an expert, but instead, a co-learner.
-Explore alongside your students
-- Make sure you try the activity before you assign it
-- Have students and instructor(s) work together or in groups — use an "apprenticeship" model, ideally with participants of different skill levels
-- Work around a table or together at a bench so participants can watch each other's process, and discuss and reflect together
-- Bring in "expert practitioners" to your class to help with unfamiliar processes.
-We often found that the historical processes were a learning experience for expert practitioners as well.
-See Expert Practitioner Tonny Beentjes' [Tutor or Student?
-An Expert Maker Perspective](https://edition640.makingandknowing.org/#/essays/ann_334_ie_19)
+- If things don’t go as planned (as they frequently don't), it’s okay.
+Often, the best learning comes from failure, reflection, and trying again
+- Facilitate a discussion with your students about what they would want to do differently if they did the process again; what have they learned or wished they knew before?
+- This is experimental learning, so process is more important than outcome
+- Seek feedback on how to improve the activity, its flow, set up, etc. for next time

 ## Recording
 For a full discussion of the Making and Knowing Project's Field Notes process, please see [Introduction to Field Notes](/resources/activity-sheets/introduction-fieldnotes/)
 - Recording the hands-on process is an integral part of learning and of facilitating reflection on undertaking hands-on work and one's own experience